Fazendaaa/ytlofi/README.md

 Since I've made all of it in a Linux enviroment I just know how to do it in it.
 Mac and Windows users must seek help for each particularity of attempting to do on those enviroments.

 Install [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/) into your machine, since Linux has many package manager, each one with it's particularity settup you must seek how to do you it.

+### Disclaimer
+Try to install Node through [nvm](https://github.com/creationix/nvm), I had myself a problem when installing **ytlofi** through npm with my previous settup.

+That is a know "issue" because in some packages, the ones that compile some codes in C/C++ or other languages, doesn't work quite as well in ```sudo``` mode.
 ## Installing
 Most of Linux:
 ```bash